BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 **Pros:**

 * The physical device is protected by a PIN.
+* A Secure Element stores the private keys.
+* Passport protects backups with a set of six [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).
 * Passport proactively supports the use of multisigs.
-* Passport protects backups with a set of six [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md).

 ### Resilience: Minimizing Single Point of Failure (SPOF)